The-Law-1/Snipets/api/README.md

 uvicorn main:app --reload
 ```

-The API will be available at [http://localhost:8000](http://localhost:8000).
+The API will be available at [http://localhost:XXXX](http://localhost:8000).

+# Swagger
+Can be accessed at [http://localhost:XXXX /docs](http://localhost:8000/docs)